bachng2017/RENAT/README.md

 - login as the new user

 - create a key for the account `robot` that would be used for using with SSH proxy.
-Enter when asked for password (2 times)
+Push `Enter` when asked for password (2 times)

     ```
     mkdir ~/.ssh